allanwhite/contentful-mc-uploader/content/in-echo/blog/_batch/128-customers-in-the-news-welkin-raises-a-2m-seed-round/blogarticle.md

 ---
-Title: Customers in the news: Welkin raises a $2M seed round
+Title: "Customers in the news: Welkin raises a $2M seed round"
-SeoTitle: Customers in the news: Welkin raises a $2M seed round
+SeoTitle: "Customers in the news: Welkin raises a $2M seed round"
 Author: kris
 Fullname: Kris Gösser
 Date: 07/20/2015